roadev/work-contributions-showcase/README.md

 ## Introduction

-I am a Front-End Web Developer with over nine years of experience in creating high-performance web applications and components.
+I am a Full-Stack Web Developer with over nine years of experience in creating high-performance web applications and components.
 My work includes developing user-friendly interfaces and optimizing web applications for speed and scalability.
 Below is a selection of my web development projects, including archived web pages and GitHub repositories that showcase my expertise in HTML, CSS, JavaScript, React, Node.js, Python, and more.

 ### Note